 As an artist I am most centered when I am creating, so I work hard to develop artwork that speaks both to others as well as myself through vivid color patterns and abstract imagery with 3D components.
-The work I create is done with oils, watercolor, metal, wood, acrylic and even some paper collage elements at times.
-Texture, surface treatments and color are very important aspects of my work in order for each painting to achieve the very profound and compelling presence I strive for.
+The work I create is done with acrylic and even some collage elements at times.
+Texture and color are very important aspects of my work in order for each painting to achieve the very profound and compelling presence I strive for.
 My inspiration usually comes during the actual creative process itself.
 I add color, then remove color, add layers and then manipulate the work to a point of completion.
 I start first by introducing color, shapes or lines, and respond to their development.
-Constantly rearranging the artwork, adding and subtracting, it comes together after many layers have been added.
+Constantly rearranging shapes, adding and subtracting, it comes together after many layers have been added.
 The work pushes and pulls itself to completion.
-Interpretation is left to the individual viewer, with the hope that the work elicits positive “feel good” vibes for them and makes one want to smile.
+Interpretation is left to the individual viewer, with the hope that the work elicits positive “feel good” vibes and makes one want to smile.